xuri/excelize-doc/en/cell.md

-HEX2OCT                  | Converts a hexadecimal number to octal HLOOKUP                  | Looks in the top row of an array and returns the value of the indicated cell HOUR                     | Converts a serial number to an hour HSTACK                   | Appends arrays horizontally and in sequence to return a larger array HYPERLINK                | Creates a shortcut or jump that opens a document stored on a network server, an intranet, or the Internet
+HEX2OCT                  | Converts a hexadecimal number to octal HLOOKUP                  | Looks in the top row of an array and returns the value of the indicated cell HOUR                     | Converts a serial number to an hour HYPERLINK                | Creates a shortcut or jump that opens a document stored on a network server, an intranet, or the Internet
 HYPGEOM.DIST             | Returns the hypergeometric distribution
 HYPGEOMDIST              | Returns the hypergeometric distribution